Coaching for Senior Finance Leaders: Invest In Yourself and Your Company

 - New To The Industry You already have experience under your belt as a senior financial officer, but you’ve joined a new industry.
 A kindred spirit with familiarity in your new environment can dramatically shorten your learning curve and rapidly increase your value to your employer.

 - New To A Task As the senior financial officer, you’ve been assigned a key project in a territory you haven’t covered yet.
 It might be an acquisition, a system implementation or trying to raise capital.
 Or maybe your company is going public or international.
-Bringing in a mentor to walk you through the process will facilitate the project and help to ensure its success.
+Bringing in a coach to walk you through the process will facilitate the project and help to ensure its success.

-The Mentoring Method
+The Coaching Method

-Choosing The Right Mentor
+Choosing The Right Coach

 Professional development is an ongoing practice that can and should happen throughout one’s career.
-Seeking a mentor is just one approach, but it’s a great way to embrace new challenges, discover opportunities and enrich your career.
+Seeking a coach is just one approach, but it’s a great way to embrace new challenges, discover opportunities and enrich your career.

 Not a member-scholar yet?
 Join our financial community here!